-Gabrielle (Emmanuelle Vaugier - His Double Life) and her husband Parker (Michael Sirow) were getting away for some quality time together, camping and kayaking as work stress had started to dominate Parker's life.
+Gabrielle (Emmanuelle Vaugier - His Double Life) and her husband, Parker (Michael Sirow), were getting away for some quality time together, camping and kayaking, as work stress had started to dominate Parker's life.
 But when Gabrielle rides a rough stretch of water she looks back to see her husband's empty kayak being tossed about in the rough water.
-As the authorities led by detective Asher (Cameron Bancroft - Secrets of My Stepdaughter) search no body is found, just his mangled life jacket and it is presumed that he drowned, washed away in the rough waters.
-Having initially struggled with the loss of her husband as well as his business partner, Carson (Darren Wall), blaming her for his death, Gabrielle returns to work.
-But it is whilst away on a business trip that she becomes convinced she has seen Parker alive.
-Taking it upon herself to start snooping she becomes convinced he is alive and faked his own death, whilst others begin to think she killed him for the insurance money.
+As the authorities, led by detective Asher (Cameron Bancroft - Secrets of My Stepdaughter), search for Parker no body is found, just his mangled life jacket, and it is presumed that he drowned, washed away in the rough water.
+Having initially struggled with the loss of her husband whilst his business partner, Carson (Darren Wall), blames her for his death, Gabrielle returns to work.
+But during a business trip she becomes convinced she has seen Parker alive.
+Taking it upon herself to start snooping she becomes even more convinced he is alive and has faked his own death, whilst others begin to think she killed him for the insurance money.

-Thinking back through the many movies I have watched I can still remember the first time I came across a movie where a husband faked his own death only for the wife to discover the truth some time later, for those interested it was the 1991 movie "Deceived" with Goldie Hawn and John Heard.
-Trust me that is not the only movie I have watched which uses the husband faking their own death storyline and as such for me "Washed Away", which also goes by the name "A Life of Deception", ended up a little cliche but cliche delivered in a made for TV style which whilst I tend to enjoy I know others don't.
+Thinking back through the many movies I have watched I can still remember the first time I came across a movie where a husband faked his own death only for the wife to discover the truth some time later, for those interested it was the 1991 movie "Deceived" which starred Goldie Hawn and John Heard.
+Trust me, that is not the only movie I have watched which uses the husband faking their own death storyline and as such for me "Washed Away", which also goes by the name "A Life of Deception", ended up a little cliche but cliche delivered in a made for TV style which I tend to enjoy but know others don't.

 The thing is that "Washed Away" is a made for TV movie and I have long come to the assumption that these TV movies are made for an audience who want to be entertained but don't need to be hit with stunning action, amazing special effects or plot complexity.
 And I know there are times that I appreciate the familiarity and uncomplicated nature of a TV movie.
 What that means is that "Washed Away" is lightweight with at times it seeming to linger on the actors involved, the camera almost spellbound by their looks.
 That doesn't take anything away from the likes of Emmanuelle Vaugier and Cameron Bancroft as they deliver the sort of characters this movie calls for although these characters are generic and forgettable.